fofo13/xi/jar/README.md

 Xi Java Archive
 ===============

 This JAR-file is composed of the code in the [`src`](https://github.com/arshajii/xi/tree/master/src) folder.
-Check the [commit history](https://github.com/arshajii/xi/commits/master) for information regarding when it was last updated.
+Refer to the [commit history](https://github.com/arshajii/xi/commits/master/jar/xi.jar) for information regarding when it was last updated.

 Running Xi
 ----------